IDS6145-18Spring/assignment-1-practice-designing-models-KallDozer/README.md

 # Assignment1 - Practice Designing Models

 > * Participant name: Matthias Weber
-> * Project Title: Get to your destination faster and cleaner
+> * Project Title: TCU - Traffic Control Unit (Get to your destination faster and cleaner)
 ## General Introduction

 A **smart city** is an urban area that uses different types of electronic data collection sensors to supply information which is used to manage assets and resources efficiently.